-If a PC containing confidential data and customer information is accessed from an internal or external location, unauthorized users may be able to gain entry to corporate network resources or data from
+If a PC containing confidential data and customer information is accessed from an internal or external location, unauthorized users may be able to gain entry to corporate network resources or data from financial services, an executive, or R&D team.
+The following features help prevent unauthorized access:

 - The pre-boot authentication feature, if enabled, helps prevent access to the operating system.
-See the following procedures: - "Enabling and disabling smart card power-on authentication support on page 46" - "Enabling and disabling power-on authentication support for Embedded Security on page 47" - "Assigning a name to a Java Card on page 39" - "Drive Encryption for HP ProtectTools on page 52" - Embedded Security for HP ProtectTools helps protect sensitive user data or credentials stored locally on a PC using the following procedures: - Embedded Security "Setup procedures on page 28" - "Using the Personal Secure Drive on page 31" - Using the following procedures, Credential Manager for HP ProtectTools helps ensure that an unauthorized user cannot get passwords or access to password-protected applications: - Credential Manager "Setup procedures on page 12" - "Using Single Sign On on page 18" - The Personal Secure Drive feature encrypts sensitive data to help ensure it cannot be accessed without authentication using the following procedures: - Embedded Security "Setup procedures on page 28" - "Using the Personal Secure Drive on page 31"
+See the following procedures: - "Assigning a name to a Java Card on page 32" - "Drive Encryption for HP ProtectTools on page 46" - Embedded Security for HP ProtectTools helps protect sensitive user data or credentials stored locally on a PC using the following procedures: - Embedded Security "Setup procedures on page 25" - "Using the Personal Secure Drive on page 27" - Using the following procedures, Credential Manager for HP ProtectTools helps ensure that an unauthorized user cannot get passwords or access to password-protected applications: - Credential Manager "Setup procedures on page 12" - "Using Single Sign On on page 16" - Device Access Manager for HP ProtectTools allows IT managers to restrict access to writeable devices so sensitive information cannot be copied from the hard drive.
+See Simple configuration on page 43 - The Personal Secure Drive feature encrypts sensitive data to help ensure it cannot be accessed without authentication using the following procedures: - Embedded Security "Setup procedures on page 25" - "Using the Personal Secure Drive on page 27"